Sadzurami/games-activation-clients-app/readme.md

 ## How it works

 This application logs into your account, collects some information required for activation, and posts a task with this information to a third-party service.
 The service performs your task and activates the game on your account.
-So simple and fast.
+Simple and fast.

 #### What kind of info is sent to a third-party service